 Directed by Sergio Bergonzelli

-Though the giallo subgenre of sexy, stylish Italian thrillers was only about seven years old in 1970, it had already neared the self-parody point with the release of In the Folds of the Flesh, a lurid, trashy, incredibly appealing slice of opulent excess designed for those who had already become tired of traditional black-gloved killer antics.
+Though the giallo strain of sexy, stylish Italian thrillers was only about seven years old in 1970, it had already neared the self-parody point with the release of In the Folds of the Flesh, a lurid, trashy, incredibly appealing slice of opulent excess designed for those who had already become tired of traditional black-gloved killer antics.
 This time out the obligatory, English-friendly lead actor is Pier Angeli (here billed as Maria Pierangeli), a briefly hot Hollywood starlet from Italy who failed to make it to the big time and retreated home, only to die of a presumably intentional drug overdose in 1971.
 Here she acquits herself well with a dual (or triple?) role that fits in perfectly with the film's recurring barrage of Freudian quotes and cockeyed psychoanalysis.

 The convoluted tale begins when, after a bout of Roger Corman-style swirling psychedelia, escaped prisoner Pascal (spaghetti western regular Sancho) is apprehended by police right after witnessing a mysterious woman burying a corpse near a lake.
-Years later he returns to the site, where a bed and breakfaast is run by three decidedly unbalanced inhabitants: Lucille (Camille 2000's Rossi-Drago), her son (Mayo), and Falesse (Angeli).
+Years later he returns to the site, where a bed and breakfast is run by three decidedly unbalanced inhabitants: Lucille (Camille 2000's Rossi-Drago), her son (La comunidad's Caba), and Falesse (Angeli).
 However, the buried body turns out to be a dead German Shepherd, strangled for sniffing around the scene of the crime.
 As it turns out, Lucille was a concentration camp survivor and has been left more than a little disturbed after watching her mother and daughter die in a gas chamber, and she conspires her two caregivers to off Pascal in an outrageous scene involving a full bathtub, a cuckoo clock, and a couple of cyanide tablets.
-Then a man shows up claiming to be Lucille's father, and the roster of murderers and dead bodis really starts to pile up.
+Then a man shows up claiming to be Lucille's father, and the roster of murderers and dead bodies really starts to pile up.